Cricket Care and Feeding

 Without an adequate diet, they will prey upon each other.

-of apple, banana or orange, plus greens such as lettuce or cabbage.
+or oranges, plus greens such as lettuce or cabbage.

 If you would like to make your own cricket food, we recommend the following recipe.

-In addition provide a supplement of 10 parts skim milk powder (by volume) to 1 part of a good quality
+In addition, provides a supplement of 10 parts skim milk powder (by volume) to 1 part of a good quality calcium

 To provide a balanced diet, this food is supplemented with alfalfa pellets (commercial rabbit food) and,